Insights: Articles & Resources by Oliver Inc.

 Sustainable Packaging for Nutraceuticals

 Regardless of industry, it’s difficult these days for a brand to succeed without leaning into sustainability.
-By making your packaging more sustainable, you can attract the expanding number of eco-friendly nutraceutical consumers eager to align with brands whose values reflect their own.
+Making your nutraceutical packaging more sustainable can attract the expanding number of eco-friendly consumers eager to align with brands whose values reflect their own.

 While it’s still common for dietary supplements to utilize plastic bottles in primary packaging, there is little reason you can’t incorporate sustainable packaging principles wholeheartedly into your secondary packaging.